-Alcoholics who are in the early phase of recovery often remark, “If this is what recovery is like, I’d rather go back to drinking.”
-It is no secret that recovery is tough on the body, and many alcoholics trying to get sober experience a long list of unpleasant symptoms.
+People in early recovery from alcohol abuse often remark, “If this is what recovery is like, I’d rather go back to drinking.”
+It is no secret that recovery is tough on the body, and many alcohol abusers trying to get sober experience a long list of unpleasant symptoms.
 Most of these can be attributed to vitamin deficiencies—particularly, deficiencies in vitamins B and C. These symptoms include:

 - skin irritation